ALavault/alavault.github.io/_posts/2020-07-25-mixing_tuto_10_balancing.md

 ## 6. Automation

-Sometimes, a *static mix* does not cut it : to much compromises.
-What if wwe could make a mix evolving throughout the song.
+Sometimes, a *static mix* does not cut it : too much compromises.
+What if we could make a mix evolving throughout the song.

 Well, we can.
-This is call *automation* and it basically automating parameters like volume, pan, sends or equalizers.
+This is call *automation* and it basically automating parameters like volume, pan, sends, mute, solo or plugins.

+With balancing, we will only look at volume automation.

+Each DAW has its way of writing automation : check their documentation.

+They are two main objectives with automation : excitement or balance.

+By "balance", I mean automating volume to keep a vocal performance consistant or to ride a part for a section.
+These are "long" automation.

+By "excitement", I mean short automation to make a lead guitar rise to its solo or to ride the toms during an awesome fills.
+These are "short" automation.

+Of course, these are personnal and should be use if and only if the mix needs it.

+It is a great way to get your mixes to the next level though.

 ---